raazymuhd1/Huff-Store/README.md

  - contract metadata (optional data) - basically just adding someting like compiler version we used to develop the contract, constructor data etc

+## Program Counter
+ - program counter is basically a counter number of opcodes

 ## theres 2 ways of contract creation in ETHEREUM
  - An `EOA` create a contract, this way we won't see any `CREATE` opcode in the opcode return from contract creation
  - A `contract` create another contract using `create` inline assembly or `CREATE` opcode, this way we will see the `CREATE` opcode in the opcode returned from contract creation.